 NCLR has made tremendous progress on other fronts as well.
 Last year, we won important federal court decisions upholding new laws in California and New Jersey protecting youth from dangerous “therapies” that falsely claim to be able to change a person’s sexual orientation or gender expression.

-We achieved other victories for LGBT youth.
+We achieved other victories for LGBTQ youth.
 Just a few days before the Supreme Court handed down the DOMA decision, we reached a settlement with the Indianapolis Public Schools in the case of an openly gay, gender nonconforming African-American student who was subjected to severe harassment that school officials failed to address.

 Not long after, the U.S. Departments of Education and Justice resolved a complaint filed by NCLR on behalf of a transgender student in California’s Arcadia Unified School District.
 The resolution required the school district to revise its policies to ensure that transgender students have equal access and opportunity to participate in all of the district’s activities and programs.

 Our legal work does not just involve cases that make headlines.
 Every year, we help hundreds of people with the information provided through our legal helpline, and we help others resolve their problems without ever needing to go to court.
 Just in the past year, we helped an educator in a tiny rural school district in the Midwest to stay in her job after a member of the school board outed her in the community and tried to drive her out.
 And we advised a college soccer player in Florida whose coach subjected the student and her girlfriend, who was also on the team, to severe harassment and public humiliation in front of other team members.
 With our guidance, the student filed a formal complaint with the university, and the school promptly took action and fired the coach.
-Cases like these don’t end up in the news, but they are every bit as important to our goal of full equality for LGBT individuals in every state and every city and town in the country.
+Cases like these don’t end up in the news, but they are every bit as important to our goal of full equality for LGBTQ individuals in every state and every city and town in the country.

 So there you have it – a year in the life of NCLR’s litigation work (well, a small part of it, anyway).
 The past year has been a wild ride, and if our current docket is any indication, the year ahead promises even more excitement.
 It is only a matter of time before marriage is before the Supreme Court again and, no matter what, we will be there.